 The School Board of Brevard County, Florida follows all rules, regulations and guidelines set forth by the Florida High School Athletic Association's (FHSAA) Bylaw 9 in reference to interscholastic athletics and student eligibility.
 For additional information, please refer to Board Policy 2431 - Interscholastic Athletics.
 In order to participate in extracurricular/co-curricular activities or athletic programs, students must adhere to school board policies, school-based criteria, and applicable law.
 A student not suspended or expelled is eligible to participate in interscholastic athletics.
 However, it is important for students to understand that the behavioral expectations placed upon them by the school can extend beyond the classroom and the school campus.
 Pursuant to Florida law, the Board has the authority to withhold participation privileges from students.
-For information on state guidelines for eligibility, please refer to the Florida High School Athletic Association rules and policies at https://fhsaa.com/sports/2020/1/28/RulesPub.aspx
+A student may not participate in any interscholastic or intrascholastic activity if the student participated in that same sport at another school during the same school year unless the student meets one of the criteria listed in FHSAA Bylaw 9.3.2.1 which includes being relocated due to foster care placement, or has been impacted by military orders or court-ordered changes in custody.
+For more information, please reference all FHSAA bylaws and policies or click here.

-Bullying, Cyberbullying and Harassment
+Bullying, Cyberbullying, Harassment, and Dating Violence and Abuse

-In accordance with Board Policy 5517.01- Bullying and Harassment the Board is committed to providing an educational setting and workplace that is safe, secure, and free from bullying and harassment for all students and employees.
+In accordance with Board Policy 5517.01 - Bullying and Harassment and Board Policy 5517.13 - Dating Violence and Abuse, the Board is committed to providing an educational setting and workplace that is safe, secure, and free from bullying and harassment for all students and employees.